The following guidelines will be followed when re-opening Soccer fields, Sports Complexes and Multipurpose fields.

 - All Teams to remove team trash at the conclusion of games.

-- Common areas will be disinfected by the SLS personnel.
+- Common areas will be disinfected by the SLS volunteers.

 - Display “Closed” signs on Urinals or Toilets to create spacing to accommodate social distancing between the stalls.